Sherma-n/lab-angular-http/readme.md

 #### Starter Code

+Split your iterm into two panel.
+`cd api`

 There's an Express-built API ready to run with a simple `npm start`.
 Don't forget to have Mongo running.
 There's no seed data - you'll have to save your own criminals.

 #### Deliverable